Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Introduction

-Relaxation schemes introduced by Jin \& Xin \cite{Jin} for hyperbolic conservation laws without source term are an attractive alternative to the other upwinds schemes.
+Relaxation schemes introduced by Jin \& Xin \cite{Jin} for hyperbolic conservation laws without source term are an attractive alternative to the upwind schemes.
 In the recent years, the simplicity of this scheme attracted many researchers around the world.
 Relaxation scheme is based on the relaxation system which replaces nonlinear convection term present in hyperbolic partial differential equation(s) by semi-linear system with stiff relaxation term on right hand side.
 This system is equivalent to original hyperbolic conservation law in the limit of vanishing relaxation parameter.
-Simple procedure present in Relaxation schemes to handle nonlinear convection term avoids more complex Riemann solvers, kinetic schemes and flux splitting methods.
+Simple procedure present in Relaxation schemes to handle nonlinear convection term avoids more complex Riemann solvers.
 First and second order relaxation schemes are first introduced in \cite{Jin} while higher order relaxation schemes are discussed in \cite{HS, CYL, MSeaid}.
-The relaxation scheme for a hyperbolic conservation laws with source term are presented in \cite{CLL, ACh, TJF}.
+Relaxation schemes for a hyperbolic conservation laws with source term are presented in \cite{CLL, ACh, TJF}.
 Natalini \cite{NaR} interpreted Jin \& Xin's relaxation system as a discrete velocity Boltzmann equation with BGK model for the collision term.
 In \cite{PAG} Aregba-Driollet and Natalini introduced numerical schemes based on discrete velocity Boltzmann equation which are called as discrete velocity kinetic schemes.
 Relaxation schemes are also employed in the lattice Boltzmann framework \cite{MBAK, GB1}.
-An alternative relaxation system for one dimensional conservation law proposed by Murthy \cite{AVS} retain the semi-linear structure of original relaxation system but at the same time satisfies the integral constraint which is more consistent than the original relaxation system.
-For more details about the relaxation schemes refer \cite{Jin, Nat, NaR, PAG, MB, BFLS, CRR, CF, HR, LMP} and the references there in.
+An alternative relaxation system for one-dimensional conservation law proposed by Murthy \cite{AVS} retain the semi-linear structure of original relaxation system but at the same time satisfies the integral constraint which is more consistent than the original relaxation system.
+For more details of relaxation schemes refer \cite{Jin, Nat, NaR, PAG, MB, BFLS, CRR, CF, HR, LMP} and the references there in.